C.J. Abrams Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Braves pitchers combine to allow 187 total home runs at a rate of 1.2 per game (to rank 12th in the league).
+- Braves pitchers combine to give up 187 total home runs at a rate of 1.2 per game (to rank 12th in the league).

+- Dodd starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 25-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.